codepath/android_guides/Push-Notifications-Setup-for-Parse.md

 11-06 06:32:20.349 25417-25599/com.example.mapdemo I/ParseLogInterceptor: --------------
 ```

-* If GCM is fully setup, your app if properly configured should register itself with your Parse server.
+* If FCM is fully setup, your app if properly configured should register itself with your Parse server.
 Check your `_Installation` table to verify that the entries were being saved.
 Clear your app cache or uninstall the app if an entry in the  `_Installation` table hasn't been added.

-* Inside your `AndroidManifest.xml` definition within the application node, make sure your `gcm_sender_id` is prefixed with `id:` (i.e. `id:123456`).
-Parse needs to begin with an `id:` to work correctly.
-  * Make sure to add the GCM metadata **inside of the `<application>` node** or this won't be picked up properly.

-* Make sure you have **not** included `com.google.android.gms:play-services-gcm:8.4.0` in your Gradle configuration.
-Parse's Android SDK library already includes code to deal with the GCM registration.

-* Verify that you have all the permissions for GCM setup in your `AndroidManifest.xml` file and that you have the correct receivers configured.
+* Verify that you have all the permissions for FCM setup in your `AndroidManifest.xml` file and that you have the correct receivers configured.

 #### Server Issues

 * Make sure you are on latest open source Parse version: [![npm version](https://img.shields.io/npm/v/parse-server.svg?style=flat)](https://www.npmjs.com/package/parse-server)  You will want to verify what version is set in your `package.json` file (i.e. https://github.com/ParsePlatform/parse-server-example/blob/master/package.json#L15).
 Make sure to update this file and redeploy.

 * Add the `VERBOSE=1` to the Heroku dashboard.
-Also add `DEBUG=apn,node-gcm` to show specific GCM logs:
+Also add `DEBUG=apn,node-gcm` to show specific FCM logs:

      <img src="https://imgur.com/K1MU5gL.png"/>

-   * If you see `MismatchSenderId` errors, make sure you have the correct Sender ID.
-Also, make sure the prefix `id:` is specified as your GCM sender ID in the `AndroidManifest.xml` file.

 * You can use this curl command with your application key and master key to send a push to all Android devices: